Frequently Asked Questions

 - Your own land.

-- Backyard - possible either as camping (tiny house on wheels) or an accessory dwelling unit (please look into your city and county code).
+- Backyard - either as camping or an accessory dwelling unit (please look into your city and county code).

 - RV Parks

-- Rent space on someone's property.
-It may be possible to share in their utilities as well. (again, please be aware of your local code and laws for parking RVs)
+- Rent space on someone else's property.
+It may be possible to share their utilities as well, based on local laws and guidelines.

-It's important to be aware of laws concerning RV parking wherever you decide to keep it.
+It's important to be aware of laws and code concerning RV parking wherever you decide to keep it.

-should I buy or build my tiny RV?
+should I buy a custom RV or build my own tiny?

-Skill - Building a safe, durable tiny house takes skill.
+Building a safe, durable tiny house takes skill.
 Do you currently have construction knowledge and experience?
 If not, do you have the patience and commitment needed to acquire the skill?
-If you've never built anything, consider building something simple, like a set of shelves or a table, to test your skill and gain confidence before beginning your tiny house.
+If you've never built anything, consider building something simple, like a set of shelves or a table to test your skill and gain confidence before beginning construction.

-Insurance - Insurance can be obtained fairly easily for tiny houses built by certified RV manufacturers.
-For other tiny homes, finding insurance can be challenging.
+Insurance can be obtained fairly easily for RVs built by certified RV manufacturers.
+For many tiny homes, finding insurance can be challenging.

-Build space - Do you have, or can you find, a place to build your tiny house?
+Do you have, or can you find, a place to build your tiny house?
+If your area has severe weather you may require an indoor space.

 Money - If you have savings and know where you'll park your tiny house, buying one that's already complete may be the best path.
 If money is tight and/or you're not sure where you'll live, take it slow and work through your options.